What is a Public Bank?

 A public bank could provide any benefits to San Francisco that the Board of Supervisors or voters choose.
 Rather than deposit taxpayer money in commercial banks, San Francisco would deposit taxpayer money in our own bank.
 Whereas commercial banks can finance or invest in any companies or projects they choose, a public bank would finance or invest only in companies and projects serving the needs of the city and its people.
 This would allow our bank to provide:

-Low-interest loans for city infrastructure at rates of 1% or 2%.
+Low-interest loans for city infrastructure.
 Half of the total cost of some current infrastructure projects, goes simply to cover interest and fees on loans from big Wall Street banks.

 Low-interest loans for public housing, both new construction and capital improvements.